Self-Directed IRA FAQs

 Advanta IRA sends paper statements annually, but you can check your statements online at any time, day or night.

 Cash deposits you make into your account are fully insured by the Federal Deposit Insurance Corporation (FDIC).

-First, find office location that is convenient for you.
-Advanta IRA has physical locations in Atlanta, GA and Tampa, FL, but we serve clients across the nation.
-You can call one of our offices to open an account or simply download an application from the forms page of the office of your choice and return the completed form along with any supplemental documentation to the location you want to work with.
+You can call one of our offices to open an account or simply download an application from the forms page of the office of your choice.
+Return the completed form along with any supplemental documentation to the location you want to work with.

 We can often open your account the same day we receive your completed forms.
 Once your account is open, you’re able to fund the account and begin investing right away.
-You will have dedicated Advanta IRA representative who will work with you with all of your account needs.
+The same account manager works with you throughout your relationship with us.